bolivarbryan/keysCustomKeyboardChallenge/README.md

 * You can send a `GET` request to `https://frontend-coding-challenge-api.herokuapp.com/getContent` to fetch the content.
   * Remember to display a loading state while the content is being fetched.
   * The API will randomly (about 1/5 times) return an error with status code `500` and json data `{ error: 'Random Error' }`.
 Make sure you handle this.
-* Tapping each button should output its content to the text input (see resources below).
+* Tapping each button should output its content to the text input (see [resources](##resources) below).
   * When you tap the first time, the app should output the first (`index == 0`) piece of attached content.
 When you tap the second time, it should output the second piece, etc
-  * When you've reached the last piece of content, tapping again should cycle back to the begging
+  * When you've reached the last piece of content, tapping again should cycle back to the beginning
   * TIP: inspect the data coming back from the api to figure out the structure of the extra content.
 * Match Apple's keyboard styling as best you can.
 * Make sure to include a button to exit your custom keyboard and take the user back to the default keyboard